 The Corella® coalescer shall:

-effect separation of both oil and solids from all strata of the wastewater stream.
+affect separation of both oil and solids from all strata of the wastewater stream.

 shorten the vertical distance that an oil globule or solid particle has to raise or sink, respectively, for effective removal.
 The minimum plate gap to be one inch.